This fantastic chicken jambalaya is the perfect dish for when you want a meal that is both full of flavor and incredibly easy to make.

 If you want to see how to make this easy jambalaya, then be sure to check out the video below.
 It is short, snappy, and will take you through everything you need to know about getting this dish from the fridge to the table.

 - 2 chicken breasts, chopped

-- 100g (3.5 oz) (Approx. 1) chorizo sausage, sliced
+- 100g (3.5 oz) chorizo sausage, sliced

 - 1 onion, diced

-- 2 tsp. garlic, crushed
+- 2 tsp garlic, crushed

-- 1 stick celery, diced
+- 1 celery stalk, diced

 - 1 red bell pepper, sliced

-- 1 cup long grain rice
+- 1 cup long-grain rice

 - 400g (14 oz) crushed tomatoes

-- In a frying pan over medium heat, add chorizo.
+- In a frying pan over medium heat, add the chorizo.
 Cook for 5 minutes or until the chorizo is starting to brown.

-- Add the onion, garlic, celery, chicken and red bell pepper.
+- Add the onion, garlic, celery, chicken, and red bell pepper.
 Cook for 5 minutes.

-- Add the rice, tomatoes, Cajun spice and the chicken stock.
+- Add the rice, tomatoes, Cajun spice, and the chicken stock.

 - Bring to a simmer and lower the heat on the stove to about low-medium with the lid.
 Cook for 20-25 minutes until the rice is tender.

-- Serve & Enjoy
+- Serve & Enjoy.

 - If you have no lid for the pot, then try making a temporary one out of foil.
 Alternatively, you can use no lid at all, but you will need to keep an eye on the fluid level as a lot of it will evaporate and could result in the dish burning.

-The belly-warming chili con carne is a great dish that only needs cooking in a single pot.
-It’s the perfect dish for when you’re craving something that’s hot and spicy.
+The belly-warming chili con carne is a great dish that only needs to be cooked in a single pot.
+It is the perfect dish for when you are craving something hot and spicy.

 Another one-pot meal that I love is the cauliflower cheese soup.
 It is perfect all year round and is one of my favorites.
 I love to have it with a serving of cornbread.